eclipse-vertx/vert.x/core_manual_java.md

 # Delayed and Periodic Tasks

-It's very common in vert.x to want to perform an action after a delay, or periodically.
+It's very common in Vert.x to want to perform an action after a delay, or periodically.

 In standard verticles you can't just make the thread sleep to introduce a delay, as that will block the event loop thread.

-Instead you use vert.x timers.
+Instead you use Vert.x timers.
 Timers can be *one-shot* or *periodic*.
 We'll discuss both

 ## One-shot Timers